Actively Recruiting

 - Previous pancreatitis

-- Medical or psychological treatment for eating disorders within the last 6 months in specialized health care
+- Medical or psychological treatment for eating disorders within the last 6 months

-- Any illness or prior treatment judged by the investigator to risk participation or study data quality
+- Any illness or prior treatment judged by the investigator to risk study participation or data quality

 - Previous bariatric surgery